Next time a journalist writes about coworking, let it be about you.

 What we want to hear about:

-- Critiques and analyses of coworking or other future of work issues
+- Critiques and analyses of coworking or other future of work topics

-- Any notable people or companies that work from your coworking space
+- Any notable people or companies that work from a coworking space

 - Collaborations between members of coworking spaces